gluster/python-gluster-mgmt-client/README.md

 # python-gluster-mgmt-client

-Python bindings for gluster management APIs
+python-gluster-mgmt-client provides python bindings for the GlusterD-2.0 APIs.
+GlusterD-2.0 is the upcoming rewrite of the Gluster management service.

 ## Documentation
 * [Quick Start User Guide](doc/quick-start-user-guide.md)